 Do you want to know the best places to visit in Senegal?
 In this post we will help you to know the most visited sites.
 In addition, we will give you some tips so that your trip goes well.
-You should know that from Gran Canaria there are direct flights with the airline Binter.
+You should know that from Gran Canaria island there are direct flights with the airline Binter.
 They also fly from other airports in Spain such as Barcelona.
-You can check prices and connectivity form your city at Skyscanner.
-We have the contrast of Senegal and all its beauty just a few hours away!

 Places to visit in Senegal